Implant Supported Dentures Irvine, CA

 How To Get Implant Supported Dentures

 To receive implant-supported dentures, you need to visit your dentist.
-If you go to a general dentist, he or she may suggest that you visit a practice that has experience placing implants, such as Sedation and Implant Dentistry Irvine.
+If you go to a general dentist, he or she may suggest that you visit a practice that has experience placing implants, such as Total Care Implant Dentistry.
 Choosing the right dentist to place your implants will help ensure good results from your dentures.

 Your implant dentist will perform an examination and consultation to determine if implant-supported dentures are right for you.
 Dental implants require some jawbone for placement.
 So, people with deteriorated jaws may not be able to receive implants.
 However, as technology advances, dentists are increasingly able to strengthen and augment the jaw to allow implantation.